Graduate Course Descriptions

 PHIL 576.
 Husserl

-This course will be a comprehensive introduction to Husserl's work as well as to phenomenology more broadly.
-We will engage portions of Husserl's more important texts, including Logical Investigations, Ideas, Crisis of European Sciences, On the Phenomenology of the Consciousness of Internal Time, and Cartesian Meditations.
-While analyzing the texts themselves, we focus also on the development of certain issues within Husserl's phenomenology, such as temporality, corporeality, and inter-subjectivity, through the course of his work.
+This course is a fairly comprehensive introduction to Husserl’s work as well as to phenomenology.
+We touch upon several of his more important texts, including Logical Investigations, Ideas, Crisis of European Sciences, On the Phenomenology of the Consciousness of Internal Time and Cartesian Meditations.
+While analyzing the texts themselves, we focus also on the development of certain issues within Husserl’s phenomenology, such as temporality, corporeality, and inter-subjectivity, through the course of his work.

 PHIL 577.
 Merleau-Ponty: Phenomenology of Perception